Asim Munir: Personal life

-Munir is a Muslim, and he is deemed as a conservative figure regarding religion.
-Munir's family are locally known as a hafiz family, as its many members are known to have memorized the entire Quran by heart, including Munir, who did so during his posting in Saudi Arabia as a Lieutenant-Colonel.
-He is the first army chief in Pakistan's history to have memorized the entire Qur'an.
+American foreign policy analyst Michael Kugelman described Munir as "deeply religious".
+He memorised the entire Quran during his posting in Saudi Arabia as a Lieutenant-Colonel.
+He is the first army chief in Pakistan's history to have memorised the entire Quran.

 Munir is a keen sportsman, an avid reader, and a traveller.

 Views

 Stance regarding religious extremism

-He has stressed the need for combating against Islamic extremism, providing a safe nation for Pakistan's religious minorities.
+He has stressed the need for combating Islamic extremism and providing a safe nation for Pakistan's religious minorities.